ntlong1594/my-iCommerce-example/README.md

 - historical (8083)

 2. Ensure you already installed Docker Desktop ( most of the services are running in docker)
+3. Edit `hosts` file by adding this line `127.0.0.1 keycloak`.
+   - For macOs hosts file is located at `/private/etc`
+   - For windows hosts file is located at `C:\Windows\System32\drivers\etc`

 # Overview about gateway service
  - An important service in microservice to centralize and dispatch request.
 This is built via jhipster cli and I customized a bit to support social login (Facebook),
  - You can access to icommerce system by access : http://localhost:8080 you can choose login with your social Facebook account or with 2 created account:`admin/admin` or `user/user`.
 The login mechanism is working with `Keycloak server` which is running silenly in docker (you can access keycloak via this url: http://localhost:9080)
- - If you login as user, you are able to use SWAGGER UI , this is my recommendation if you want to discover how icommerce works vìa API.
+ - If you login as `admin`, you are able to use SWAGGER UI , this is my recommendation if you want to discover how icommerce works vìa API.

 # Overview about historical service
  - The place to keep track user's activies, when ever user interact with our system.